filipe1309/ud-go-lhc-v3/notes.md

  Define with `parameters`
  Call with `arguments`

- Everything in Go is pass by `value`, which means that when we pass a value to a function, a copy of the value is passed.
+ Everything in Go is pass by `value` (copy), which means that when we pass a value to a function, a copy of the value is passed.

 ```go
 func (r receiver) identifier(parameters) (return(s)) {
 	// code
 }
 ```

+### Interfaces & polymorphism

+An interface in Go defines a set of methods that a type must implement in order to satisfy the interface.

+Polymorphism is the ability of a VALUE of a certain TYPE to be treated as a VALUE of another TYPE.

+Values can be of more than one type in Go.